chrismahony/processing_piplines_bluebear/bulk_ATACseq/readme.md

 ```

-3. Next, you need to run fastqc, align your fastq files to reference genome, filter for unique reads and remove mt reads
+3. Next, you need to run fastqc, align your fastq files to reference genome and filter for unique reads

 ```bash